usegalaxy-eu/website/_posts/2021-01-22-sars-cov-2-variant-analysis.md

 The European Galaxy server offers these as
 [__public workflows__](https://usegalaxy.eu/workflows/list_published).
-Just search the list for *covid19.galaxyproject.org* and you will find our recommended, best-practice workflows for SARS-CoV-2 variant analysis from a variety of sequencing data sources: be it whole-genome sequencing or ampliconic (ARTIC) data sequenced using short-read (Illumina, single-end or paired-end) or long-read (ONT) data, we have workflows for calling variants
+Just search the list for the tag *covid19.galaxyproject.org* and you will find our recommended, best-practice workflows for SARS-CoV-2 variant analysis from a variety of sequencing data sources: be it whole-genome sequencing or ampliconic (ARTIC) data sequenced using short-read (Illumina, single-end or paired-end) or long-read (ONT) data, we have workflows for calling variants